Piecewise Deterministic Sampling for Constrained Distributions: Numerics and discussions

-with $a_i = 0, \ \text{for all} \ i, \ b_1=5, \ b_2 = b_3 = \ldots = b_{10} = 0.5$.
-We compare both the performance of MZZS and MBPS to MLAa and MLAm.
+Our objective is to sample from the truncated Gaussian distribution in dimension $d = 10$ and defined on the open set ${\mathcal{M}} = (0,5) \times (0,0.5)^9$ by $\pi(x) \propto e^{-U(x)}$ with $U(x) = \displaystyle \frac{1}{2}x^\top \Sigma^{-1}x$.
+The covariance $\Sigma$ of the target is defined by $\Sigma_{ij} = (1+|i-j|)^{-1}.$ We use the mirror map $\psi$ defined in Table \ref{tab:barriers} for the rectangle.
+We compare both the performance of MZZS and MBPS to MLAa, MLAm and MAMLA.
 Furthermore, for the special case of the truncated Gaussian distribution, Wall Hamiltonian Monte Carlo (WHMC), (\cite{pakman2014exact}) provides an exact way to sample and thus we consider the results obtained by it as the ground truth.

 We plot in Figure~\ref{fig:d10_box} the box plots for the expectations of the first three components using the algorithms discussed above.
 In each case, we have used $10^{2}$ realisations of the algorithms.
-In the case of MLAa and MLAm, one step of the algorithm costs one gradient evaluation, while for MZZS and MBPS, generating a candidate inter-jump time $\tau^*$ costs one gradient evaluation.
-For MLAa, MLAm, MZZS and MBPS, each realisation uses $10^7$ gradient evaluations.
+In the case of MLAa, MLAm and MAMLA, one step of the algorithm costs one gradient evaluation, while for MZZS and MBPS, generating a candidate inter-jump time $\tau^*$ costs one gradient evaluation.
+For MLAa, MLAm, MAMLA, MZZS and MBPS, each realisation uses $10^7$ gradient evaluations.
 Furthermore, for MZZS and MBPS once a skeleton has been constructed, we generate $10^7$ samples.
 The number of gradient evaluations used for WHMC is $10^6$ as this takes the same runtime as the other algorithms.
 For each realisation of the samplers we implement a $10\%$ burn in phase.

 As we can see in Figure~\ref{fig:d10_box}, for the first component both MLAa and MLAm are biased, with MLAa having greater variance.
-There is no visible bias for the mirror PDMPs algorithms, as they agree with WHMC.
+There is no visible bias for the mirror PDMPs and MAMLA, as they agree with WHMC.
 In the case of the second and third components all the samplers behave in a similar unbiased manner.